mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 # Run MATLAB Tests on Jenkins Server

 This example shows you how to run a suite of MATLAB&reg; unit tests with Jenkins&trade;.
-In particular, the example enables you to:
+The example enables you to:

 * Configure Jenkins to run a freestyle project including MATLAB tests.
 * Interface Jenkins with a remote repository that contains the tests.